What Carbohydrates Should You Eat During Your Diet?

 Let's dive into each main meal, giving you an idea of what to eat when.

 This first meal of your day is important to start you off on the right foot.
 You need a constant supply of energy throughout the day so we need to focus, ideally, on more complex carbohydrates.
-Eat a healthy mix of whole grains like whole grain pancakes, whole wheat toast, or oatmeal.
+Eat a healthy mix of whole grains like whole-grain pancakes, whole-wheat toast, or oatmeal.
 Low fiber cereal is another quick option if you're pressed for time in the morning.
-By starting with this substantial carb foundation, you can add in some healthy protein choices like a hard boiled egg, peanut butter or a little scoop of a protein shake (not too much as it might make you feel heavy in the water).
+By starting with this substantial carb foundation, you can add in some healthy protein choices like a hard-boiled egg, peanut butter or a little scoop of a protein shake (not too much as it might make you feel heavy in the water).

 Lunch is also ideally a complex carb meal, maybe with some simple carbs thrown in (if you are feeling super tired and need some quick energy).
-If you're pressed for time, grab a turkey sandwich on whole wheat bread.
+If you're pressed for time, grab a turkey sandwich on whole-wheat bread.
 Change up the meats to get your protein intake, but stay away from empty carbs like French rolls or white bread.
 If you've got more time, enjoy a piece of grilled chicken with your favorite whole wheat pasta or a side of brown rice.

 Just because you're finished with the day, doesn't mean you can load up on unhealthy carb choices like pizza and french fries.
 Continue making healthy choices for dinner and your body will thank you the next morning.
 This is especially crucial if you have a meet the following day.
 Choose a plate of whole wheat pasta with lean protein and a low-fat sauce.
 Another option is brown rice and salmon.
 Add in a baked potato for added carbs and some vegetables for a healthy, nutritious side.

 You're going to need some carbs throughout the day if you're doing more than 90 minutes of exercise at a time.
 This is the amount of time most swimmers can go before vastly depleting their glycogen stores and need to refuel.
 Stock up on dried fruit, like apples, raisins, or apricots.
 Whole wheat crackers with cheese is also a good quick snack that won't weigh you down.
+Or check out our suggestions for snacks you can keep in your gym bag.
+You should also look at having a nutritious bedtime snack to ensure your body has all the nutrients it needs to repair, and prepare for the next day.

 During a Workout